 Schedule holiday posts, product launches, and seasonal campaigns weeks in advance.
 No more "oh no, I forgot to post about Black Friday" panic.

-In short, scheduling isn't about automation for automation's sakeβit's about creating a sustainable posting system that grows your Facebook presence without burning you out.
+In short, scheduling isn't about automation for automation's sake—it's about creating a sustainable posting system that grows your Facebook presence without burning you out.
+This is especially critical for social media management for small businesses where time is the scarcest resource.

 How to Schedule Facebook Posts: Step-by-Step